LFUnion/PythonCluster/README.md

 WARNING:
-Its not recommended to open port 10008 in your firewall or router.
+It's not recommended to open port 10008 in your firewall or router.
 There are many security leaks in the cluster server, which uses port 10008.